perrutquist/Structured.jl/README.md

 (Is the JSON schema itself is part of the input to the LLM?
 The OpenAI documentation is not entirely clear on this.)

-Therefore, it is often best to create entirely new types for use with structured output, rather than re-using existing types that may have names (and/or field names) that might be less helpful to the LLM.
+Therefore, it is often best to create entirely new types for use with structured output, rather than using `NamedTuple` or re-using existing types that may have names (and/or field names) that might be less helpful to the LLM.

 ## Example